worace/circe-geojson/docs/Usage.md

 // res: Iterator[Either[io.circe.Error, Feature]]
 ```

-Then you can flatten out the error cases (or just throw exceptions on them), and maybe even convert to `SimpleFeature`s and be on your way.
+Then you can flatten out the error cases (or handle them however you want), and maybe even convert to `SimpleFeature`s and be on your way.

 This approach also works great for processing large files in a distributed context like Spark: